WesleyAC/plotter-tools/README.md

 it, in addition to some vim macros to convert HP-GL files outputted by inkscape to ones that can be used at arbitrary points in a script.
 It's pretty janky right now, improvements are appreciated <3

+## `typewriter`

+`typewriter` generates plotting instructions that render text on the page, for any arbitrary `ttf`-compatible font on your computer.
+Unfortunately, due to limitations in `rusttype`, it only supports LTR text for now.
+The output assumes that the correct pen is already selected.